Blended & Flexible Workplace Training Solutions:

 -

-Digital learning programme with customised learning management system
+Digital learning programme with a customised learning management system

 Sector: International Development